Gabriel Arias-Salgado

-Known for his views related to Catholic fundamentalism, he joined the Falange during the course of the Civil War, embarking on a rapid rise in his political career.
-During the dictatorship, he played an important role in censorship, holding the positions of Vice-Secretary of Popular Education and, later, Minister of Information and Tourism.
+Born in Madrid, he joined the Falange during the course of the Civil War, embarking on a rapid rise in his political career.
+In Francoist Spain, he played a major role in censorship, holding the positions of Vice-Secretary of Popular Education and, later, Minister of Information and Tourism.
 Likewise, he was also a solicitor in the Francoist courts and a member of the National Council of the Movement.

 Biography

 Early years

 Born in Madrid on 3 March 1904, he studied at the Colegio Nuestra Señora del Recuerdo de Chamartín.
 Subsequently, he graduated in Classical Languages and Humanities, also receiving a doctorate in philosophy and specializing in theology.

 In 1937, after the Civil War had started, he joined the rebel zone.
 A man from Catholic fundamentalism, he would later become a convinced Falangist.
-During the war he joined FET and the JONS, making a rapid political career within the incipient Franco regime.
+During the war he joined FET and the JONS, making a rapid political career within the Francoist Spain.
 In August 1938, he was appointed director of the Falangist weekly Libertad based in Valladolid, which under his direction began to be published on a daily basis.
 At that time he also held the position of civil governor of Salamanca, as well as that of provincial head of FET and of the JONS.